 This hummus recipe made from chickpeas has been in our family for a very long time.
-It’s a simple garlic hummus, with a pomegranate seed topping for crunch.
+It’s a simple garlic chickpea base, with a pomegranate seed topping for crunch.
 I change it up by adding roasted peppers, spinach, artichokes, and fresh spices.
-Hummus is one of my popular recipes for my cooking classes and catering.
-Chickpeas can be added to so many dishes including soups, salads, chili and braises.
-You can cook your own chickpeas, or buy canned.
+One of my most popular recipes for my cooking classes and catering is the simple not flavored but just the beans.
+Keep in mind they can be added to so many dishes including soups, salads, chili and braises.
+You can cook them yourself, or buy them canned.
 If buying canned try and purchase organic chickpeas.
 If you would like to make hummus from scratch, I have instructions HERE.
 I do use organic beans, here’s a good source, Arrowhead.
+Beans can stay on the supermarket shelf for a couple of years, so organic is best.
+Canned beans are also carefully stored in lined cans safe for your consumption.
+Try the many recipes I have below, I’m a fan of these beans as they have many health benefits and can be added to just about anything, stews, soups, salads, appetizers and used as stuffing vegetables, potatoes, and squash.

 Or try organic canned beans from Eden.